Your session has timed out

 Pro Tip: Don't just cram in a long list of personal skills.
 Highlight skills that fit this job offer, then prove you've got them in your resume bullet points.

+Skills really do matter.
+Plus, they make for the best resume keywords.
 Need to put your skills section on overtime?
 Use the professional office assistant resume template up top.
 Also, see our guide: "+30 Best Examples of What Skills to Put on a Resume (Proven Tips)"

 You did it.